Unveiling the thermal transport properties of Biphenylene nanotubes: A molecular dynamics study: Results and discussion

 \autoref{fig:kxlengthlog} illustrates the lattice thermal conductivity of both armchair and zigzag BPNNTs as a function of tube length on a log-log scale.
 The behavior of $\kappa(L)$ in \autoref{fig:kxlengthlog} reveals two heat transport regimes in BPNNTs, depending on the tube length.
 For short tubes $(L <\Lambda)$, thermal transport is primarily governed by phonon-boundary scattering, with phonon-phonon interactions playing a negligible role.
 In this regime (region B), the phonon mean free path exceeds the system length, leading to predominantly ballistic transport, where thermal conductivity scales with the tube length as $\kappa(L) \propto L^\alpha$, with $\alpha\sim 0.7$.
 As the tube length increases, the influence of phonon-boundary scattering diminishes, and phonon-phonon scattering gradually becomes the dominant source of thermal resistance.
 In this ballistic–diffusive transition regime (region T), where the system length is comparable to the phonon mean free path $(L \sim \Lambda)$, heat transport is both ballistic and diffusive, and the thermal conductivity follows a power-law dependence on tube length, $\kappa(L) \propto L^\alpha$, with $\alpha\sim 0.3$.
 For sufficiently long tubes ($L \gg \Lambda$), phonon-boundary scattering is expected to become negligible, resulting in thermal transport predominantly governed by phonon-phonon interactions and, consequently, independent of tube length.
 However, due to computational limitations restricting our simulations to tube lengths of only a few nanometers, we were unable to observe this transition to fully diffusive transport in BPNNTs.

 The previous results indicate that the thermal conductivity of armchair BPNNTs is slightly higher than that of their zigzag counterparts.
 Moreover, both values are at least one order of magnitude lower than those reported for SWCNTs employing the same interatomic potential ($\sim\SI{e3}{\watt\per\meter\per\kelvin}$)~\cite{Cao2012}.
+The moderate thermal conductivity of BPNNTs may facilitate more uniform heat dissipation compared to SWCNTs or graphene, thereby helping to mitigate localized overheating or the formation of thermal ``hot spots''.
 To gain a better understanding of the mechanisms underlying these differences, it is necessary to analyze their phonon properties.

 According to the classical phonon-gas model, the lattice thermal conductivity can be expressed as: